Cobot ROI Calculator: Is Automation Worth It?

 FAQ: Cobot ROI Questions Answered

 Q: What's the average payback period for a cobot?
 A: 8-12 months across all industries.
 Best-case (high-quality, high-injury task): 3-5 months.
 Worst-case (low-volume, labor-only): 16-20 months.
-Your mileage depends entirely on task fit and labor cost burden.

 The Bottom Line: Is a Cobot Worth It?